worldbank/metadata-editor/docs/managing_templates.md

 ![image](https://user-images.githubusercontent.com/35276300/214431708-b2eab31b-c32c-4483-9953-b086bbf63f7d.png)

-IMPORTANT NOTES:
-1. When you document a dataset, the template is saved in the Project.
-2. Metadata generated using a template can be edited using another template.
-The selection /switching of the template impacts what is shown in the metadata entry forms; it does not change the content.
-3. Typically, you will rarely visit the Template Manager.
+You will rarely need to use the Template Manager.
 Once a template has been designed or imported, and set as default, there is not much reason to change them.
 Spend some time reviewing and customizing the template to your specific needs.
 Using stable templates will guarantee consistency.
-4. Do not use an element for what it is not designed to be.
-If you think elements are missing, and no generic field can suit your needs, contact us.
-A standard or schema is expected to provide predictability across organizations.
-Customize the templates, but not the purpose of the elements they contain.
-5. If you read metadata that contain element X using a template that does not include element X and save, the element will NOT be deleted from the metadata.
-So you do not have to worry about the template you use.
-The selection of a template will never result in automatic deletion of existing content.

 ## Core templates vs custom templates